CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 2: Managing LLM Traffic.md

 ## Lab Overview

-This Exercise demonstrates how to capture token usage metrics and apply token rate limiting policies for Azure AI Foundry endpoints through Azure API Management (APIM).
-You will learn to monitor token consumption, visualize trends, and prevent spikes in usage by configuring the azure-openai-token-limit policy.
+In this exercise, you’ll manage and optimize Large Language Model (LLM) traffic using Azure API Management (APIM) and Azure AI Foundry.
+You’ll first capture and analyze token usage metrics from API requests to monitor consumption trends and identify spikes in activity.
+Then, you’ll apply token rate limiting policies using APIM to control traffic and prevent overuse of Azure OpenAI resources.
+Using Visual Studio Code and Bicep templates, you’ll deploy the required infrastructure, run tests with Python SDKs, and visualize token data in Application Insights.
+Confirm that token usage metrics are emitted correctly and that rate-limiting policies enforce consumption limits effectively.

 ## Lab Objectives